-How will we live in the future?
-HSB Living Lab is a research and demonstration arena, consisting of actual homes for students and guest researchers.
+What will future, sustainable housing look like?
+HSB Living Lab is a research and demonstration arena, consisting of real homes for students and guest researchers.
 This exciting project innovates on site, enhancing the sustainability and quality of present and future homes and buildings.

-What will future, sustainable housing look like?
-At HSB Living Lab, private and public sector and academia work together to create an innovation arena that integrates solutions in the real estate sector.
+At HSB Living Lab, the private and public sectors and academia work together to create an innovation arena that integrates solutions for the real-estate industry.
 The arena promotes more efficient use of land and counteracts market failure.

 HSB is a Swedish housing cooperative with around 560,000 members.
 The building at Johanneberg Science Park on Chalmers Technical University campus was completed in 2016 and the first students moved in that year.
 Knowledge is gathered and research conducted around their day-to-day lives and work, with the aim of developing innovative solutions that support a greener lifestyle.